 Trust your gut instinct (but verify).
 Now that you've gone through and culled your ideas several times based on whether or not they really truly appeal to you, you should have a list of your top choices - all the ones you've circled or highlighted along the way.
 Now is the moment of truth.
 Imagine yourself telling the story of each of these experiences to someone who wants to get to know you.
 Rank your possible topics in order of how excited you are to share this story.
 Really listen to your intuition here.
 If you're squeamish, shy, unexcited, or otherwise not happy at the thought of having to tell someone about the experience, it will make a terrible essay topic.

-Develop your top 2 - 4 choices to see which is best.
+Develop your top two to four choices to see which is best.
 Unless you feel very strongly about one of your top choices, the only way to really know which of your best ideas is the perfect one is to try actually making them into essays.
 For each one, go through the steps listed in the next section of the article under "Find Your Idea's Narrative."
 Then, use your best judgment (and maybe that of your parents, teachers, or school counselor) to figure out which one to draft into your personal statement.

 Handing out trophies to your top three ideas is entirely optional.